 Music shows us that instead of focusing on the “what” in education, we can focus on the “how.”
-This shift in focus can move us from only assessing content knowledge and make space for the assessment of self-knowledge.
+This shift in focus moves us from solely assessing content knowledge.
+It makes space for the assessment of self-knowledge.

 Getting to Know You

 A common experience at the beginning of the school year is a “getting to know you” activity.
 These commonly function as “ice breakers” or introductory diversions from the start-of-the-year routines.
 Adopting a musical mindset of assessing self-knowledge can help us leverage these moments to do so much more.

 Frame these as important moments in which the students look inward and share valuable information about themselves.
 Use simple and free creative tools like Canva or Adobe Creative Cloud to have students create original pieces of digital media.
 Co-create rubrics with students that incorporate language around competencies like self-awareness and communication.